Spanwise variations in membrane flutter dynamics: Conclusions

-The FFFF membranes (all edges fixed) typically had symmetric steady shapes or up-down oscillations at small membrane mass, and asymmetric unsteady oscillations at moderate and large mass.
-The up-down oscillations typically occurred at relatively large pretensions.
+The FFFF membranes (all edges fixed) typically had up-down oscillations at large pretensions, close to the stability boundary.
 At smaller pretensions, steady upward or downward shapes or moderate oscillations about those shapes were seen.
-These oscillations often had a ``side-to-side" asymmetric motion but spanwise-symmetric oscillations also occurred.
+These oscillations sometimes had a ``side-to-side" asymmetric motion but spanwise-symmetric oscillations also occurred.
 The motions were usually simple or more complex periodic oscillations at smaller membrane mass, and usually chaotic motions at larger mass.
-With the Poisson ratio increased from 0 to 0.5, the up-down oscillations shifted to much smaller pretensions.
-Below this pretension, the pattern of dynamics was generally similar to that seen at Poisson ratio 0, but a larger number of standing wave motions were seen, with many nodes and antinodes along the span.
+With the Poisson ratio increased from 0 to 0.5, an up-down oscillation was also observed at a smaller pretension and with spanwise asymmetry.
+Below this pretension, more cases computed successfully at large values of $R_1$ and the pattern of dynamics was generally similar to that seen at Poisson ratio 0, with the additions of a standing wave motion, with nodes and antinodes along the span.

-The FRFR membranes (side edges free) with aspect ratio one and Poisson ratio 0 did not compute for long times at small membrane mass with $T_0$ as small as for the FFFF membranes.
-They did compute for long times at large membrane mass but the membrane shapes (not shown) were often more jagged and irregular than in the FFFF case.
-At much larger $T_0$ however, more regular motions were computed at long times across the full range of membrane mass.
-Motions were spanwise asymmetric at all mass values for this range of pretension values.
-Up-down oscillations were seen at small mass, and one-sided oscillations at moderate and large mass.
-The one-sided oscillations switched from upward to downward over long times at the largest masses and even longer times at moderate masses.
-The oscillations were generally nonperiodic except at $R_1 = 10^{-1}$.
+The FRFR membranes (side edges free) with aspect ratio one and Poisson ratio 0 assumed a single hump shape when the pretension was slightly below the stability boundary.
+These shapes were steady at small $R_1$ and had small spanwise-symmetric oscillations at moderate and large $R_1$.
+At smaller $T_0$, the motions were all unsteady, with larger oscillation amplitudes and more spanwise asymmetry.
+The oscillations remained one-sided (as opposed to up-down) at the smallest $T_0$, $10^{-0.5}$.
 As in the FFFF case, side-to-side oscillations along the span were seen.
-Traveling wave motions were also seen, particularly at larger mass, identified by diagonal bands in color plots of the chordwise average of the $z$-deflection versus the spanwise coordinate and time.
+Traveling wave motions were also seen, identified by diagonal bands in color plots of the chordwise average of the $z$-deflection versus the spanwise coordinate and time.
 The oscillation frequencies and traveling wave speeds varied inversely with the membrane mass.